-Needless to say, expats will find a full spectrum of services to manage their banking, money and taxes in Singapore, from consumer banking, asset management and foreign exchange to dedicated insurance services and investment banking in Singapore.
+Needless to say, expats will find a full spectrum of services to manage their banking, money and taxes in Singapore, from consumer banking, asset management and foreign exchange to dedicated insurance services and investment banking.

 Money in Singapore

-The unit of currency is the Singapore dollar, abbreviated as SGD.
+The unit of currency is the Singapore dollar (SGD).
 One dollar is divided into 100 cents.